If you’re pulled over by an officer in Virginia for speeding or a similar offense, they may surprise you with a ticket for reckless driving.

 - Virginia treats cases of reckless driving harsher than most of the surrounding states, and gives out significantly more speeding and reckless driving tickets than most other states in the country.

-- If a judge convicts you of reckless driving in Virginia, you could face a fine of up to $2,500 (usually, you’ll have to pay $350 or more), license suspension, jail time, and more.
+- If a judge convicts you of reckless driving in Virginia, you could face a fine of up to $2,500 (how high the fine is will depend on how fast you were going), license suspension, jail time, and more.

 - The most common form of reckless driving in Virginia is reckless by speed, which is going 20 mph over the posted limit or going faster than 80 mph total.